Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Understanding Programmer Behavior with : Main Results

 \subsection{\cups Attributes Significantly More Time Verifying Suggestions than Simpler Metrics}

-We observed that programmers continue verifying the suggestion after they accept them.
+We observed that programmers continued verifying the suggestions after they accepted them.
 This happens by definition for 'deferred thought' states before accepting suggestions, but we find it also happens when programmers verify the suggestion before accepting it and this leads to a significant increase in the total time verifying suggestions.
-First, when participants defer their thought about a suggestion, 53\% of the time they verify the suggestion immediately afterward.
+First, when participants defer their thought about a suggestion they accepted, 53.2\% of the time they verify the suggestion immediately afterward.
 When we adjust for the post-hoc time spent verifying, we compute a mean time of $15.21$ \sdev{20.68} seconds of verification and a median time of $6.48$s.
 This is nearly a five-times increase in average time and a three-time increase in median time for the pre-adjustment scores of $3.25$ \sdev{3.33} mean and $1.99$ median time.
-These results are illustrated in Figure \ref{fig:adjustment_time} and is a statistically significant increase according to a two-sample paired t-test $(t=-4.88, p=8 \cdot 10^{-6})$.
-This phenomenon also occurs when programmers are in a 'Thinking/Verifying Suggestion' state before accepting a suggestion where 19\% of the time they posthoc verify the suggestion which increases total verification time from $3.96$ \sdev{8.63} to $7.03$ \sdev{14.43} on average which is statistically significant $(t=-4.17,p=4e-5)$.
+These results are illustrated in Figure \ref{fig:adjustment_time} and is a statistically significant increase according to a two-sample paired t-test $(t=-4.88, p=1.33 \cdot 10^{-5})$.
+This phenomenon also occurs when programmers are in a 'Thinking/Verifying Suggestion' state before accepting a suggestion where 19\% of the time they posthoc verify the suggestion which increases total verification time from $3.96$ \sdev{8.63} to $7.03$ \sdev{14.43} on average which is statistically significant $(t=-4.17,p=5e-5)$.
 On the other hand, programmers often have to wait for suggestions to show up due to either latency or \copilot not kicking in to provide a suggestion.
-If we sum the time between when a suggestion is shown and the programmer accepts or rejects this in addition to the time they spend waiting for the suggestion (this is indicated in the state 'Waiting for suggestion'), then we get an increase from $6.11$s \sdev{15.52} to $6.51$s \sdev{15.61} which is statistically significant from a paired t-test $(t=-5.5,p=6e-8)$ \revision{but is comparatively unnoticeable}.
+If we sum the time between when a suggestion is shown and the programmer accepts or rejects this in addition to the time they spend waiting for the suggestion (this is indicated in the state 'Waiting for suggestion'), then we get an increase from $6.11$s \sdev{15.52} to $6.51$s \sdev{15.61} which is minor on average but adds 2.5 seconds of delay when programmers have to explicitly wait for suggestions.

+\yellowbox{\textbf{Metric Suggestion}: Adjust verification time metrics and acceptance rates to include suggestions that are verified after acceptance}{ The previous analysis showed that the time to accept a suggestion cannot be simply measured as the time spent from the instance a suggestion is shown until a suggestion is accepted-- this misses the time programmers spend verifying a suggestion after acceptance.
+Similarly, since deferring thought is a frequent behavior observed, it leads to an inflation of acceptance rates.
+We recommend using measures such as the fraction of suggestions accepted that survive in the codebase after a certain time period (e.g. 10 minutes). }